Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Experiments

 \subsubsection{Experimental Results}

 In small model experiment, we employed two optimizers, Adam and SGD, and trained the models using both the BCD method and full-parameter updating method.
-The results are shown in table \ref{Validity Results}.
+The results are shown in Table \ref{Validity Results}.
 Overall, we observe that BCD-based training demonstrates certain advantages.
 From the perspective of the loss function, the performance of models trained with BCD is superior to those trained with full-parameter updating in most cases.
-This phenomenon has been explained by the work \cite{zeng2019global}.
-The difference in loss function values across different models and datasets is less than 0.1 and the perform
+Notably, the loss differences across different models and datasets remain within a narrow margin of 0.1, with BCD occasionally achieving lower loss than full-parameter training.
+This indicates that BCD can match or even exceed full-parameter methods in optimization efficiency while reducing parameter updates.
+These results are further validated by additional experiments on ResNet variants, as detailed in Appendix.

-Table~\ref{bcd_adam_results} is the experiments results of large model, which shows that BCD achieves PPL performance comparable to or better than full-parameter training in most cases, suggesting good transferability across models of different scales.
+Table~\ref{bcd_adam_results} presents the results of large-scale model experiments, demonstrating that BCD achieves PPL performance comparable to or even better than full-parameter training in most cases.
+This suggests strong transferability across models of different scales.

 Figure~\ref{PPL Trend} illustrates the trend of Perplexity (PPL) over training time across different models and datasets under various optimization strategies, including Adam, BCD-Adam, and Adam-offload.
-The results show that the BCD method achieves comparable or even lower PPL than the full-parameter update method during training, with a generally smoother convergence process, indicating good training stability and efficiency.
+Across multiple settings, BCD-Adam consistently achieves comparable or lower PPL than full-parameter Adam, particularly on larger models such as G-7B-wiki and L-7B-wiki.
+Furthermore, the convergence curves of BCD-Adam are noticeably smoother, suggesting improved training stability.
+These results also demonstrate the effectiveness and robustness of BCD across diverse model scales and data domains.

-In summary, BCD demonstrates training dynamics that are highly consistent with full-parameter methods across various model sizes and datasets, and even shows superior convergence behavior in some tasks.
-These results further validate the feasibility and effectiveness of BCD as an efficient and principled training strategy.
+In summary, BCD exhibits training dynamics that closely align with those of full-parameter optimization across a range of model sizes and datasets, while demonstrating superior convergence behavior in several challenging scenarios.
+These results further substantiate the feasibility and effectiveness of BCD as a scalable, efficient, and principled training paradigm.